 You will gain an insight into how the body and mind work together to influence sports performance, both positively and negatively.
 Focusing on science you will look at how it is now widely applied to the sports industry at all levels, from the importance of physical training for sports performance to the influence of Biomechanics in the analysis of individual and team performance.

 You will also consider the influence of nutrition on sports performance, as well as looking at sport and its influence on society through history and in the present day.

 The course consists of three components.
-Component 1 introduces the theory behind five areas while Component 2 builds on the theory, with an emphasis on how these areas are
+Component 1 introduces theory behind five areas while Component 2 builds on the theory, with an emphasis on the how these areas are

-The 5 areas of study are chosen from:
+The 5 areas of study are:

-- Sport and Society.
+- sport and society.

 Your work on your chosen sport will be supported by a written assignment of approximately 3,500 words in which you will investigate and research methods to improve physical or technical aspects of your practical performance.

 This course will be ideal for you if you have a strong interest in sport and the theory of sport.
 It will help you to understand and apply theoretical work to improve your own sporting performance.

 You will also get support and experiences with possible career progression routes via university trips and workshops e.g. our annual visit to Anglia Ruskin University Sport and Exercise Science department.